NoharOSP/Perfect_Works_Build/README.md

 ## Monster changes:

 - All exp/gold rates have been doubled.
-- Alpha Weltall at Raziel drops a Power Crisis rather than the Slayer Robe.
+- Alpha Weltall at Raziel now drops a Power Crisis.

 ## Item changes: